-Negative impact/ gap in information identified in the Equality Analysis Action required to mitigate uired to achieved? e.g. performance Existing or additional resources?
-Lead Officer Action added to divisional/ team plan? • stage 4: Conclusion of the Equality Analysis T
+Negative impact/ gap in information identified in the Equality Analysis By when Existing or additional resources?
+Lead Officer Action added to divisional/ team plan?

 Note that the full impact of the decision may only be known after the proposals have been implemented; therefore it is important the effective monitoring is in place to assess the impact.